-If you cannot identify an appropriate records description and retention period, contact your agency records officer or the Records Management Unit of the Oregon State Archives by dialing 503-373-0701, option 3 for assistance in interpreting the schedule.
+If you cannot identify an appropriate records description and retention period, contact your agency records officer or the Records Management Unit of the Oregon State Archives by dialing 503-373-0701, option 3 for assistance.

 If you identify an appropriate records description and the retention period is permanent, contact

 (503-378-4972) of the Reference Unit to request authorization to transfer the records to the Oregon State Archives.

 Preparing records for transfer >

 These 1901 Oregon Fish Commission minutes have enduring value for researchers.